nikola-lazic/VB6-V-Belt-Drive-Calculator-and-3D-model-Generator/README.md

 In folder 'wolfram_mathematica_notebooks', whole notebook is available and also PDF.

 ### **Determination of the nominal specific Pn power of one narrow belt**
-Here is an diagram for determinating the nominal specific Pn power of one SPA (DIN 7753) narrow belt:
+Here is a diagram for determining the nominal specific Pn power of one SPA (DIN 7753) narrow belt:

 ![spa](/img/spa.jpg)